R4mBLeR/spacehack-mts-cloud-backend/architecture.md

    - Access Token: Store in secure memory (not persistent).
    - Refresh Token: Handled by the browser/WebView cookie jar.
 Set `credentials: 'include'` in fetch calls.
 3. **Response Statuses to Handle**:
-   - `201/200`: Success.
+   - `401 MISSING_REFRESH_TOKEN`: User must log in again.
+   - `401 PASSWORD_IS_INCORRECT`: Used in password change if current password doesn't match.
    - `400 PASSWORDS_IS_DUPLICATE`: User tried to change password to the current one.
-   - `401 MISSING_REFRESH_TOKEN`: User must log in again.
    - `403 FORBIDDEN`: Insufficient roles/permissions.